dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-determine-whether-a-freezable-is-frozen.md

 helpviewer_keywords:
   - "Freezable objects [WPF], determining if frozen" ms.assetid: 92e58baa-ee12-4a9e-ac3a-ca458807a8b2
+description: Learn how to use the IsFrozen property of the Freezable object to determine whether it is frozen and avoid InvalidOperationException.
 ---
 # How to: Determine Whether a Freezable Is Frozen
 This example shows how to determine whether a <xref:System.Windows.Freezable> object is frozen.
 If you try to modify a frozen <xref:System.Windows.Freezable> object, it throws an <xref:System.InvalidOperationException>.
 To avoid throwing this exception, use the <xref:System.Windows.Freezable.IsFrozen%2A> property of the <xref:System.Windows.Freezable> object to determine whether it is frozen.